Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-- the payment of all taxes and fines due and payable to the state
+- Payment of all taxes and fines due and payable to the state

-- the payment of contributions for medical insurance and to the pension fund
+- Payment of contributions for medical insurance and to the pension fund

-- the payment of assessments for neurological examinations (as specified in subdivision (c) of Section 18711)
+- Payment of assessments for neurological examinations (as specified in subdivision (c) of Section 18711)

-- the payment of the purses to the competitors
+- Payment of the purses to the competitors

-- the payment of fees to the referees, judges, timekeepers, and physicians
+- Payment of fees to the referees, judges, timekeepers, and physicians

 By posting this bond, principals (promoters) agree to conduct business in compliance with the above terms and Sections 18680 and 18684 of the Business and Professions Code.
 If the principal fails to comply with these terms, the bond protects harmed parties from financial loss up to the full bond amount.